Gautham-Shetty/Capstone-Agent/README.md

 # Run evaluators

 You can run the evaluators directly.
-Using the `uv` runner (if installed) you can run:
+Using the `uv` runner you can run:

 ```bash
 uv run evals_runner.py